Low completion rate for the 6-months course of isoniazid preventive therapy among people living with HIV, North Eastern Uganda, 2015-2017

 Limitations: our study had the following limitations.
 We utilized routinely generated program data, which included missing data and inconsistencies in terms of documenting the reasons for non-completion.
 In addition, our outcome variable was based on a person picking up all six drug refills, which may not necessarily indicate that a person swallowed the drugs.
 This may have led to an overestimation of the proportion of people who completed the six-month course of IPT.

-In conclusion, the IPT completion rate in the nine ART sites in Soroti region, North Eastern Uganda was low.
+In conclusion, the IPT completion rate in the nine ART sites in Soroti District, north-eastern Uganda was low.
 We recommended addressing programmatic bottlenecks, more specifically prioritizing the availability of IPT stocks.
 We also recommend a study to understand the reasons for poor adherence among persons with advanced HIV disease.

 What is known about this topic

-- Isoniazid preventive therapy (IPT) is highly effective at preventing tuberculosis among Persons Living with HIV (PLHIV), reducing the risk of active TB by approximately one-third;
+- Isoniazid preventive therapy is highly effective at preventing tuberculosis among PLHIV, reducing the risk of active TB by approximately one-third;

 - Despite substantial evidence of IPT's benefits, the global utilization rate among eligible PLHIV was only 32% as of 2013.